- Safety and Security

-Oregon State University provides consolidated wireless network access in many campus locations through the OSU Wireless Network.
-The OSU Wireless Network allows students, staff, and even conference users to easily setup and use wireless devices on campus.
+Oregon State University provides enterprise wireless network access in many campus locations through multiple different networks.
+The various networks around campus allow students, staff, and even visitors to easily setup and use wireless devices.
 Click here for a map of campus, including information about wireless coverage.

 Anyone who has a valid ONID or OUS account will have access.
 For more information about who has access to the network, See our Getting Connected page.

 There are four options available when connecting to the on campus wireless network at OSU:

 OSU_Secure is an encrypted connection which allows security for online browsing.
 OSU_Access is an unsecured connection providing the same resources.
 Visitor is a network designed for users only on campus for a day or short time period. eduroam is a network for users from other participating universities to connect to with their university credentials.

 - Instructions for connecting to OSU_Secure

 - Instructions for connecting to Visitor

 - Information and instructions for connecting to Eduroam

 OSU has established reciprocal relationships with several OUS schools to allow access to each others wireless.
 OSU employees and students can use their ONID account to access wireless at PSU and U of O.